mortonfox/githubtools/README.md

 [.netrc file](http://www.gnu.org/software/inetutils/manual/html\_node/The-\_002enetrc-file.html)
 in your home directory.

-Although adding your Github password to the .netrc file would work, I suggest using a personal access token instead because it is easier to revoke if there is a security breach.
+Although adding your Github password to the .netrc file would work if you do not have two-factor authentication enabled, I suggest using a personal access token instead because it is easy to revoke if there is a security breach.
+If you do have two-factor authentication enabled, then you need a personal access token for githubtools.

 To generate an access token: